 - Wonderful tone

 - Tons of character

 - Small bass response

-While shopping for guitars at this price point means you’re unlikely to end up with a lemon, it isn’t without its own pitfalls.
-In order to make sure you get a great guitar that suits your needs, we’ve put together this buyer’s guide with the aim of helping you navigate through your options.
+While shopping for guitars at this price point means you’re unlikely to end up with a lemon, the hunt isn’t without potential pitfalls.
+In order to ensure you get a great guitar that suits your needs, we’ve put together this buyer’s guide to help you navigate through your options.

 The first thing you need to consider is what the body of the guitar is made from.
-This has the biggest impact on tone by quite some margin, and not only that, but it will likely have the biggest impact on the price, too.
+This has the biggest impact on tone by quite some margin and it will likely have the biggest impact on the price, too.

 Solid Wood vs. Laminate

 Laminates have come a long way and still have their place in guitar construction, but when looking at models that cost up to $2,000, you’ll want to make sure you’re looking at guitars that make use of all solid woods (including the back, sides, and neck).
 Solid woods tend to produce better resonance and sustain than laminates, and they’ll generally look better, too.

 There are a number of different acoustic body styles that all offer different tones and playing experiences: